September 27, 2023

 Jesus is condemned to death – (Matthew 27:22-23)

-We adore you, O Christ, and we bless you, because by your holy cross you have redeemed the world.
+We adore you, O Christ, and we bless you because, by your holy cross, you have redeemed the world.

 Jesus carries his cross – (John 19:17)

-Lord Jesus, you bore the weight of the cross on your shoulders, as you made your way to Calvary.
-Help us to carry our own crosses with courage and perseverance, trusting in your love and mercy to sustain us.
+Lord Jesus, you bore the weight of the cross on your shoulders as you made your way to Calvary.
+Help us to carry our crosses with courage and perseverance, trusting in your love and mercy to sustain us.
 May we be strengthened by your example of selfless love and sacrifice.

 Jesus falls the first time – (Isaiah 53:3-4)